JGen-Notes/BeeGenAPISwift/README.md

 Example of use
 ==============

-Here is an example of the Swift programming program using the API.
+Here is an sample of the Swift code using the API.

 ```sh
    func testSampleApplication() {